geopython/stetl/docs/install.rst

 Install with Docker
 -------------------

-One of the cleanest ways to use Stetl is via Docker.
-Offcourse your environment needs to be setup to use Docker and probably you need some tooling like Vagrant.
-The author uses a combination of VirtualBox with Ubuntu and Vagrant on Mac OSX to run Docker, but this is a bit out of the scope here.
+One of the cleanest ways to use Stetl is via `Docker <http://docker.com>`_.
+Your environment needs to be setup to use Docker and probably you want to use some tooling like `Vagrant <https://www.vagrantup.com/>`_.
+The author uses a combination of VirtualBox with Ubuntu and Vagrant on Mac OSX to run Docker, but this is a bit out of scope here.

-Assuming you have a Docker environment, there are two ways to use Stetl with Docker:
+Assuming you have a working Docker environment, there are two ways to install Stetl with Docker:

 * build a Docker image yourself using the Dockerfile in https://github.com/justb4/stetl/tree/master/docker
 * use a prebuilt public Stetl Docker image: https://hub.docker.com/r/justb4/stetl

+For running Stetl using Docker see  :ref:`run_docker`.